spxbhuhb/zakadabar-stack/core/doc/guides/backend/Authorizer.md

 and allows read for all users (public and logged in likewise).
 You could extend an existing authorizer the same way.

+`onModuleStart` function of the authorizer is called from `onModuleStart` of the business logic.

 ```kotlin
 class SimpleExampleBl : EntityBusinessLogicBase<SimpleExampleBo>(
     boClass = SimpleExampleBo::class